barlog-m/spt-andern/README.md

 ## Keys spawn settings

-`looseLootKeysRelativeProbabilityThreshold` modified only keys with multiplier below this value `looseLootKeysRelativeProbabilityMultiplier` spawn multiplier `looseLootKeysPercentage` loose loot keys spawn percentage `looseLootCardsPercentage` loose loot cards spawn percentage `staticLootKeysRelativeProbability` containers keys spawn chance
+`looseLootKeysRelativeProbabilityThreshold` modified only keys with multiplier below this value.
+Some keys already has high relative probability chance.
+Mod don't increase probability for keys above this value because places for loose loot are limited.

+`looseLootKeysRelativeProbabilityMultiplier` spawn multiplier.
+If value is 1 than nothing changes.

+`looseLootKeysPercentage` loose loot keys spawn percentage.
+Percent is from origin SPT-AKI value.
+Default is different for different keys.

+`looseLootCardsPercentage` loose loot cards spawn percentage.
+Same for cards.
+Cards is different type of loot

+`staticLootKeysRelativeProbability` containers keys spawn chance.
+Key containers is drawers and jackets.
+The value is based on biggest among other keys.

+## Settings for bot generation on maps

+Works only if `mapBotSettings` set to true.

+`mapMaxBotBuffPercentage` increase amount of bots on maps exclude night Factory and Lab.

+`mapPmcBotDifficulty` "easy", "normal", "hard", "impossible"

+`mapBotScatteringIncreasePercentage` increase bot weapon scattering (i'm not sure if it works properly).

+`mapBossChanceBuff` add or remove percent for existing boss chance.
+For example if map boss chance is 35 and you set this parameter to 20 then boss chance will be 35 + 20.

 ## Installation